keybase/book-content/00-getting_started/02-security.md

 When you create your account, Keybase creates a key pair.
 The public key is uploaded to Keybase’s servers and is publicly available.
 The private key lives only on your device.
 This means that no one else can access your account without having your device (not even Keybase).

 #### Devices, proofs, and following provide more protection
-If you add additional devices to your account, each one of those devices also gets a key pair.
-So, no one else can compromise your account without having all of your devices.
+When you add additional devices or paper keys to your account, each one also gets a key pair.
+So, no one else can compromise your account without having all of your devices and paper keys.
 This guarantees that only you have access to your account.

 You further prove that an account belongs to you through [proofs](/account/proofs) and [following](/account/following), which are also protected by cryptography.